 \section{Results}

-We measure the magnetic field strength relations with star formation activity across the \textsc{Azahar} sample, which spans star formation rates from $\mathrm{SFR} = 1.22 \times 10^{-3} \, \mathrm{M_\odot\,yr^{-1}}$ to $6.22~\mathrm{M_\odot\,yr^{-1}}$ and stellar masses from $M_\star = 2.41\times10^{8}$ to $2.07\times10^{10}~\mathrm{M_\odot}$.
-The SFR and stellar masses of the sample are shown on Table \ref{tab:gal_properties}.
-We compare our simulations with heterogeneous observational samples (Section~\ref{subsec:B_vs_SFR}), and discuss our inferred scalings in the context of the $\sim\!1/3$ prediction by saturated dynamo models.
-We investigate the energetic relevance of magnetic fields in galactic disks, comparing the specific energies ($\mu_X\!\equiv\!U_X/M_{\rm gas}$) for magnetic, thermal, turbulent, and CR components (Section~\ref{subsec:energies_vs_sfr}).
-The magnetic field strength and specific energies scaling with star formation will be studied as function of the ISM phases (Section~\ref{subsec:phase_B_vs_SFR}).
-Finall, we measure the magnetic field strength relation with star formation using the \textsc{nut} models featuring seed field magnetisation (Section \ref{sec:bsfr_model_dependence}).
+We measured the magnetic field strength relations with star formation activity across the \textsc{Azahar} sample, which spans SFRs from $\mathrm{SFR} = 1.22 \times 10^{-3} \, \mathrm{M_\odot\,yr^{-1}}$ to $6.22~\mathrm{M_\odot\,yr^{-1}}$ and stellar masses from $M_\star = 2.41\times10^{8}$ to $2.07\times10^{10}~\mathrm{M_\odot}$.
+The SFR and stellar masses of the sample are shown in Table \ref{tab:gal_properties}.
+We compared our simulations with heterogeneous observational samples (Section~\ref{subsec:B_vs_SFR}), and discuss our inferred scalings in the context of the $\sim\!1/3$ prediction by saturated dynamo models.
+We investigate the energetic relevance of magnetic fields in galactic discs, comparing the specific energies ($\mu_X\!\equiv\!U_X/M_{\rm gas}$) for magnetic, thermal, turbulent, and CR components (Section~\ref{subsec:energies_vs_sfr}).
+The magnetic field strength and specific energies scaling with star formation were studied as a function of the ISM phases (Section~\ref{subsec:phase_B_vs_SFR}).
+Finally, we measured the magnetic field strength relation with star formation using the \textsc{nut} models featuring seed field magnetisation (Section \ref{sec:bsfr_model_dependence}).